 The Authority's Treasury Management functions are provided by Sandwell MBC who have appointed Link Asset Services as its treasury advisor and part of their service is to assist with formulating a view on interest rates.
-The following table and Appendix F1 gives Link Asset Services central view.
+The following table and Appendix F1 gives Link Asset Services central view as at 19 December 2022.